Golden Boy (manga): Original video animation

-Episode list
+Episodes

 Reception

 The Golden Boy OVA was generally well received by English-language reviewers.
 It is widely known for its mature content: while the OVA is not strictly a hentai animation, it does feature instances of partial female nudity, orgasms, and female masturbation.
 In contrast, the manga becomes almost pornographic starting in the second volume.
 Jeff Ulmer of DigitallyObsessed calls it "hilarious", and Luis Cruz of AnimeOnDVD says it is "surprisingly well-written for an erotic comedy," and that it "easily deserves the 'Essential' moniker bestowed upon it" by ADV.
 Cruz goes on to say that the series' jokes "feel like a natural extension of both the characters and the plot...".
-Mike Toole of AnimeJump says “the mixture of realistic storytelling with Kintaro's deranged personality is always a hoot to watch.”
+Mike Toole of AnimeJump says "the mixture of realistic storytelling with Kintaro's deranged personality is always a hoot to watch."
 Of Kintaro himself, Toole says he "has a simple everyman appeal", and Cruz contends that Kintaro's "charming character" is what makes the anime coherent.
-Toole says that Golden Boy "is worthwhile for the final episode alone...", and Ulmer feels that it "took the cake".
+Toole says that Golden Boy "is worthwhile for the final episode alone", and Ulmer feels that it "took the cake".
 Golden Boy popularized anime in Russia after being a huge success on its MTV Russia.